Trigger finger release CPT code 26055 can be reported for stenosing tenosynovitis by incising the tendon sheath at the finger’s base.

 Trigger finger problem has to be resolved by employing a well-skilled surgeon to perform such a delicate task of treating it precisely.

 Trigger finger release CPT code 26055 can only be performed by a specialty surgeon.
-Additionally, the specialty surgeon and coder have to consider all the required CPT (Current Procedural Terminology) codes involved in this operative procedure.
-This is the only way to get their reimbursement as per the job done.
+The specialty surgeon and coder must also consider all the required CPT (Current Procedural Terminology) codes involved in this operative procedure.
+This is the only way to get their reimbursement for the job done.

 The CPT 26055 describes trigger finger release.
-However, like all other CPT codes, the 26055 CPT code also includes inclusions.
+However, the 26055 CPT code also includes inclusions like all other CPT codes.

 However, the finger remains contracted and pains when the patient uses those extensor tendons.
 Therefore, a specialty surgeon performs this surgery under local anesthesia.

-The surgeon must first locate the problematic tendon sheath and create a small incision of merely ½ inch (size of an incision may vary depending on the case) on the dermal tissue, at the base of the affected finger flexion crease at the palm of a hand, to produce enough room for tendon visualization and movement.
+The surgeon must first locate the problematic tendon sheath and create a small incision of merely ½ inch (the size of an incision may vary depending on the case) on the dermal tissue at the base of the affected finger flexion crease at the palm of a hand, to produce enough room for tendon visualization and movement.